The unlikeliest of sights amid Yemen’s war: Trees sculpted into whimsical forms

 A haven from the front lines

 On a recent afternoon, two young men stood in the middle of a road leading out of the city toward camps for Yemenis displaced by fighting elsewhere in the province and the country.
 Both had recently fought on the front lines.
-But on this day, they were armed not with weapons — but with enormous gardening shears.
+But on this day, they were armed not with weapons but enormous gardening shears.

-They moved around the branches quickly and methodically, like seasoned hairdressers who hardly need to look.
+They moved around the branches of the trees quickly and methodically, like seasoned hairdressers who hardly need to look.
 Clumps of leaves fell to the ground.

 Soon, the trees were transforming into the shape of three-layer cakes.